pmahnke/stmgrts/_posts/2005/2005-06-10-hanging_baskets_1.md

 image: "/assets/images/2005/hanging-basket-thumb.jpg"
 excerpt: |

     After several months of [planning and negotiations](/archives/2005/04/hanging_baskets.html) hanging baskets have finally arrived in St. Margarets Road and Crown Road.
-The baskets have been organised by the St. Margarets Traders’ Association working in partnership with Richmond in Bloom.
+The baskets have been organised by the St. Margarets Traders' Association working in partnership with Richmond in Bloom.
 Funding for the baskets was helped through the Richmond Council's excellent Civic Pride scheme.

 ---

 <img alt="hanging basket" src="/assets/images/2005/hanging-basket-thumb.jpg" width="100" height="93" class="right" /></a>

 After several months of [planning and negotiations](/archives/2005/04/hanging_baskets.html) hanging baskets have finally arrived in St. Margarets Road and Crown Road.
-The baskets have been organised by the St. Margarets Traders’ Association working in partnership with *Richmond in Bloom*.
+The baskets have been organised by the St. Margarets Traders' Association working in partnership with *Richmond in Bloom*.
 Funding for the baskets was helped through the Richmond Council's excellent Civic Pride scheme.

 Many favourable comments have been made about the baskets including local resident, Charles Wiltshire who said "Fantastic, they add colour and life to our community, well done everyone involved."